circus-tent/circus/docs/source/for-ops/configuration.rst

     **debug**
         If set to True, all Circus stout/stderr daemons are redirected to circusd stdout/stderr (default: False)
+    **debug_gc**
+        If set to True, circusd outputs additional log info from the garbage collector.
+This can be useful in tracking down memory leaks.
+        (default: False)
     **pidfile**
         The file that must be used to keep the daemon pid.
     **umask**